This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Spray a 13”x9” baking dish with cooking spray and set aside.
-Preheat oven to 375 degrees F.
+• Preheat oven to 375°F. Spray a 13×9-inch baking dish with nonstick cooking spray and set aside.

-• In a large bowl, combine plain yogurt, lemon juice, Worcestershire sauce, celery salt, paprika, garlic and pepper.
+• In a large bowl, stir together yogurt, lemon juice, Worcestershire sauce, celery salt, paprika, garlic, and pepper until smooth.
+Spread evenly over the tops of the chicken breasts.

-• In a small bowl, combine breadcrumbs, Parmesan cheese and dried parsley.
-Sprinkle over the chicken and lightly press to into the yogurt mixture to adhere.
+• In a small bowl, combine Panko breadcrumbs, Parmesan, and dried parsley.
+Sprinkle evenly over the yogurt layer and press down gently to adhere.

 Notes